Skip to content

 Alert replay seam.
 Alerts are not read from _dtk_alert_states (that is last-writer-wins state, not an event log).
 Instead the builder calls the pure AlertOrchestrator.replay(...) (alerting/orchestrator/_replay.py, returning ReplayedEvents) to reconstruct the anomaly / recovery / no-data timeline over the period by re-walking the real decision logic, with no dispatch, no state writes and no wall-clock (see the Alerting section).

-Shared rendering core. assets/report.js is a committed generated asset (the bot-icon.png / labeler-example pattern) built by website/scripts/gen-report-bundle.mjs from the same framework-free TypeScript core (website/src/scripts/core/canvas.ts) that powers the website’s interactive landing playground — so the report and the marketing demo render identically.
+Shared rendering core. assets/report.js is a committed generated asset (the bot-icon.png generated-asset pattern) built by website/scripts/gen-report-bundle.mjs from the same framework-free TypeScript core (website/src/scripts/core/canvas.ts) shared with the dtk tune cockpit and the website’s interactive playground, so all three draw from one low-level rendering core.
 The bundle ships in the wheel ([tool.setuptools.package-data] "detectkit.reporting" = ["assets/*.js"] + MANIFEST.in) and must be regenerated when the renderer TS changes.

 The engine is pure and DB-free — it operates on the in-memory data dict and reuses WindowedStatDetector/DetectorFactory/detector_id unchanged.
 The command loads data, threads it into run_autotune_engine(...), then persists the run, emits the config, persists the winner’s detections, and prunes superseded prior winners.
+The plumbing from a metric’s AutoTuneConfig + labels to the engine (cap history → resolve scoring → project ground truth → build TuneSettings → run) is factored into autotune/runner.py (autotune_from_data), shared verbatim by the CLI command and the dtk tune server’s Autotune mode (so autotuning in the cockpit and on the command line are the same computation).
 Stages (AutoTuner.tune()), each appending to a decision log:

 1. Seasonality search (seasonality_search.py) — greedy over the metric’s seasonality columns (single-add or merge-into-last to form conjunctive groups), rejecting groupings that would under-fill a group.
 The criterion is decoupled from the flag-objective (which is structurally biased against seasonality): a leak-free, walk-forward, band-width-aware Gaussian-NLL probe (scoring.oof_residual_reduction) scores how much conditioning on a seasonal key tightens the per-group center/scale the detector actually applies — measured on held-out folds, so over-fragmented groups fall back to global and can’t win mechanically; the no-seasonality baseline scores 0, a move is accepted only on a margin and improvement in the majority of folds. autotune.force_seasonality pins the grouping and skips the search.